dpsa4fl/overview/README.md

 # Differential Privacy for Federated Learning
-The goal of this project is to create a system for federated machine learning where differential privacy of any individual client's data can be guaranteed, using [global differential privacy](https://desfontain.es/privacy/local-global-differential-privacy.html).
+The goal of this project is to create a system for federated machine learning where differential privacy of any individual client's data can be guaranteed, using [global differential privacy](https://desfontain.es/privacy/local-global-differential-privacy.html) without requiring trust in a single aggregator.

 ## Setup
 ![overview](./dpsa-overview-2.svg)